S4mLab/pokedex/note.md

 `__layout.svelte` will add whatever you put on it to every page

 the layout need to desplay the childerns, which are page components

+### Implement the search pokemon feature

+create a search bar component that has an input element for user to type in the name of pokemon the input string will be search in the pokemart store to find the matching name

+something to do with reactivity use this feature to tract the input from the search bar